 New mileage rate for official state travel

-You should contact the Office of Parking and Transportation to arrange for your transportation needs either with a state vehicle or a rental.
+You should contact the Office of Parking and Transportation to arrange for your transportation needs either with a state/Enterprise rental.
 You can use the Office of Fleet Management (OFMS) trip calculator to determine if using a rental vehicle is the better alternative.

 This analysis will need to be attached to your Prior Approval to Travel if requesting reimbursement at the higher mileage rate.